New challenges of life

 The latest example is the untimely Monsoon rains and unprecedented flooding in the entire country.

 Research in this area is urgently needed to fore-warn countries where the impact is going to be colossal.

-Cyber security and date protection coupled with Law enforcement is an other gray area where much needs to be done due to the escalating dramatic increase in the related crimes.
+Cyber security and data protection coupled with law enforcement is an other grey area where much needs to be done due to the escalating dramatic increase in the related crimes.

 Global politics is in a state of flux.
 From Africa to Canada and from Australia to America, politics and economic environments are changing every day.

 One has to be in touch with all these fast changing developments, daily, to be up-to-date.

 We need to stay in touch with print and electronic media to keep ourselves constantly engaged with changing global political and economic scenarios, governance issues in various countries and deliberating on ways and means to remove bottlenecks and suggest solutions.

 Big power rivalry has made Indo-Pacific area as the hot bed of power politics, particularly South China Sea where both China and US (along with its allies) are flexing their muscles and testing their nerves, thereby creating an environment of uncertainty — both political and economical.

 The world has changed after 11 September 2001 and security — both internal and external — has assumed a role of major challenge for every country.

 Geopolitical security and stability have attained important and central place in every country’s foreign policy, since 9/11, demise of Soviet Union and rise of China as a major economic power, particularly in Asia and Africa.